How to Find Hidden 401k Fees

 2. Loaded Mutual Funds

-Many mutual fund companies have come out with "R" (R=Retirement, or can use other letters) share classes, that offer multiple versions of the same underlying fund.
+Mutual fund companies have created multiple share classes that offer different versions of the same underlying fund - with the only difference being fees.
 For example, ABC Growth Fund might offer six share classes, R1, R2, R3, R4, R5 and R6.
-The only difference between the ABC Growth R1 and ABC Growth R6 might be that the R1 version has an additional 1% in fees that are passed back to the record keeper.
+The only difference between the ABC Growth R1 and ABC Growth R6 might be an additional 1% in fees that are passed back to the record keeper.

 Key Fiduciary Action: Knowing which share class your plan offers and who is getting what fees from the fund managers is an important (and required) step for employers to understand total plan fees.